truenas/documentation/content/TrueCommand/Reports/Generation.md

 ![ReportsGenerateDateWidgetSelectDate](/images/TrueCommand/2.0/ReportsGenerateDateWidgetSelectDate.png "Reports Generate Date Widget Select Date")

-Once the date range is set, use the dropdown to select which systems you want included in the report.
+Once the date range is set, use the **systems** dropdown to select which systems you want included in the report.

 ![ReportsGenerateDateWidgetSelectSystems](/images/TrueCommand/2.0/ReportsGenerateDateWidgetSelectSystems.png "Reports Generate Date Widget Select Systems")